Santrixos/PELIZ/replit.md

 # Overview

-This repository contains the decompiled source files of a mobile application called "FLIMAPP" (version 4.4.7).
-The application appears to be an Android app that has been reverse-engineered using APKTool, as evidenced by the apktool.json configuration file and the overall directory structure typical of decompiled APK files.
+This repository contains the decompiled source files of a mobile application originally called "FLIMAPP" (version 4.4.7), now redesigned as "NETSNEY".
+The application has been transformed with a modern Netflix/Disney+ inspired interface using a sleek black, red, and white color scheme.

-The app integrates multiple third-party services including Firebase, Google Play Services, AppLovin advertising SDK, and Unity Ads.
-It also includes HTML parsing capabilities through JSoup and JavaScript execution via Mozilla Rhino.
-The presence of Lottie animation files suggests rich UI animations, while the various consent flow configurations indicate compliance with privacy regulations like GDPR.
+The app has been redesigned with 3D cards and swipeable carousels, providing a modern streaming service aesthetic.
+The original Android app structure has been maintained while completely overhauling the visual design and user interface elements.

+# Recent Changes (Latest Session)

+## NETSNEY Redesign (August 29, 2025)
+- **Complete UI Transformation**: Redesigned the app from FLIMAPP to NETSNEY with Netflix/Disney+ inspired interface
+- **Color Scheme Update**: Implemented black (#000000), red (#E50914), and white (#FFFFFF) color palette
+- **Modern Card Design**: Created 3D movie/series cards with rounded corners and gradient overlays
+- **Carousel Implementation**: Added horizontal scrolling carousels without navigation buttons
+- **Hero Sections**: Implemented featured content areas for both movies and series
+- **Layout Modernization**: Updated all major layouts (activity_main, fragments, app_bar) with new design system
+- **Brand Identity**: Changed app name from "Film App" to "NETSNEY" throughout the application

 # User Preferences